 Confidentiality.
-Confidentiality in counseling is of utmost importance.
+Confidentiality is of utmost importance.
 Information about a student is not released without that student's written permission, except in the case of imminent danger to self or others, child/adult abuse, court order, or where otherwise required by law.
-Notations of counseling are not a part of a student's academic record.
+Notations of counseling and psychiatric services are not a part of a student's academic record.

 Appointments.
-ASU students may schedule an initial counseling appointment either by phone (480/965-6146 or 480/965-4726) or in person.
+ASU students may schedule an initial counseling appointment either by phone (480/965-6146) or in person at SSV 334.
 There is no cost for the initial personal consultation.
-Students may receive up to three counseling sessions for no fee.
 Fees are charged for additional sessions, career testing, and psychiatric services.
 Fee reductions and waivers are available.
 Office hours are 8 A.M. to 5 P.M.
 Monday through Friday.
-Counseling and Consultation is located at two sites on campus, SSV 334 and SHW A168.
-Additional information is available on the Counseling and Consultation Web site at www.asu.edu/vpsa/counseling.
+Counseling and Consultation is located at SSV 334.
+Additional information is available on the Counseling and Consultation Web site at www.asu.edu/counseling-center.

-For information about counseling services at ASU East, call 480/727-1255; at ASU West, call 602/543-8124.
+For information about counseling services at the East campus, call 480/727-1255; at the West campus, call 602/543-8124.